 Endoscopic Sleeve Gastroplasty (ESG) is a procedure that decreases the size of your stomach.
 Along with diet and lifestyle changes, this procedure is a great tool for weight loss.
 Naturally like with any tool, it works best when it’s used correctly.
-After the ESG, your stomach will be shaped more like a tube, which can easily pass liquids and soft foods.
+After the ESG procedure, your stomach will be shaped more like a tube, which can easily pass liquids and soft foods.
 Initially, after the ESG you will transition through a liquids-only and soft foods-only phase to allow time for your stomach to heal.
 But once it is healed, it will be vital to put this tool to work for you by being prepared to make some dietary changes.
-You can start to make some of those dietary and lifestyle changes now, which will help make the transition easier and maximize your weight loss after your procedure.
-To maximize weight loss after the ESG, it’s important to avoid drinking calories and avoid eating high carb and snack foods.
+You can start to make some of those dietary and lifestyle changes now, which will help make the transition easier and maximize your weight loss after ESG.
+To maximize weight loss after the ESG, it’s important to avoid drinking calories and avoid eating high-carb and snack foods.
 Instead, the focus shifts to choosing dense, quality proteins, limiting carbohydrates, putting yourself on a set meal schedule, and creating an exercise habit.

 AVOID LIQUID CALORIES

 If you haven’t already, the first thing to do is to eliminate sugar-sweetened, carbonated, and caffeinated beverages.
 This includes beverages such as soda, sports drinks, lemonade, fruit juice, milk, coffee, tea, smoothies, and alcohol.
-Because the ESG changes the shape of your stomach into a tube, fluid intake will not be drastically restricted.
+Because the ESG procedure changes the shape of your stomach into a tube, fluid intake will not be drastically restricted.
 Therefore, it is vital to eliminate intake of these liquid calories if you wish to maximize your weight loss goals.

 All beverages should be 10 calories or less per 8-ounce serving.
 Once you’ve found some sugar-free, non-carbonated beverages that you like (water, Powerade Zero, Propel, Crystal Light, just to name a few), the minimum is to aim for 64 fluid ounces per day.
-Start to practice drinking these fluids in between your mealtimes because after the ESG there won’t be enough room to drink liquids and eat protein at the same time.
+Start to practice drinking these fluids in between your mealtimes because after the ESG procedure there won’t be enough room to drink liquids and eat protein at the same time.

 CHOOSE QUALITY PROTEIN

-The next dietary modification is to prioritize protein at your meals and snack.
+The next dietary modification is to prioritize protein in your meals and snacks.
 Protein is the most satiating macronutrient; for this reason, it is recommended that you always eat protein first!
 The goal is to take in 60-90 grams (or more!) of quality protein daily; this is the minimum amount to maintain your lean body mass.
 Lean body mass is important to maintain because it helps your metabolism work its best.
 To meet these 60 – 90 grams of protein per day, a good portion size is about the size of the palm of your hand of protein at each meal.
 If you’re trying to gain muscle mass, protein intake would need to be a bit higher.
 Some great protein sources are chicken, turkey, beef, pork loin, fish, seafood, tofu, eggs, plain or light Greek yogurt, and cottage cheese.

-A good way to know if your protein choice is of great quality is to ask yourself “could I grow this in my backyard or see where this came from if I took a field trip to a farm?”
+A good way to know if your protein choice is of great quality is to ask yourself “Could I grow this in my backyard or see where this came from if I took a field trip to a farm?”
 For example, a hamburger patty comes from a cow, which could be seen grazing in a field on a farm, or salmon could be caught in a stream.
-Whereas, we do not see hot dogs or bologna walking around on a farm, or fields of protein cookies growing on farm.
+Whereas, we do not see hot dogs or bologna walking around on a farm, or fields of protein cookies growing on a farm.
 Therefore, salmon or a hamburger patty are better quality protein sources than hot dogs, bologna, or protein cookies for example.

-Good news: as you start to make quality protein the priority of your meals, you will start to feel fuller, faster.
+Good news: as you start to make quality protein the priority of your meals, you will start to feel fuller faster.
 This will make it easier to start avoiding starchy, processed, and empty-calorie foods.
 These are things like sweets (cakes, candies, cookies, pastries, etc.), bread/rice/pasta, breakfast cereal/oatmeal/grits, and snack foods like chips, crackers, pretzels, and popcorn.
 Though these foods are tasty, they lack protein.
-If you are choosing to eat these types of foods after the ESG when your stomach is smaller, you will not have enough room to get adequate protein.
-Additionally, because of how some of these foods digest, when the stomach is shaped more like a tube after the ESG these foods can slide through too easily and therefore make it harder to lose weight if they are consumed on a regular basis.
+If you choose to eat these types of foods after the ESG procedure when your stomach is smaller, you will not have enough room to get adequate protein.
+Additionally, because of how some of these foods digest, when the stomach is shaped more like a tube after the ESG surgery these foods can slide through too easily and therefore make it harder to lose weight if they are consumed on a regular basis.

-So, in preparation for the ESG, limit your daily carbohydrate intake to 120 grams or less per day.
+So, in preparation for the ESG procedure, limit your daily carbohydrate intake to 120 grams or less per day.
 Your carbs should mostly be coming from vegetables or fruits.
-(Hint: if you are consistently choosing dense, quality protein, you won’t be hungry enough to eat much more than 120 grams of carbohydrates per day anyways).
+(Hint: if you are consistently choosing dense, quality protein, you won’t be hungry enough to eat much more than 120 grams of carbohydrates per day anyway).
 A good way to know if you’re hitting your protein and carbohydrate goals is to download an app to track your food intake by measuring it and logging it.
 Baritastic is a great free app to keep track of your food and beverage intake, no code is required.

 CREATE A MEAL AND SNACK SCHEDULE